truant-on-the-couch/sales_scripts/README.md

 9. make sure that all applications (chrome, calc, text editor, writer, featherpad) are maximized (but not in fullscreen mode)
 10. head on over to TO RUN: section.

-Type python3 -> import pyautogui -> pyautogui.displayMousePosition()
-to find mouse positions and change them accordingly for your system

 Directions for getting dependencies from fresh install of ubuntu:
 ...